PatrickJS/redis-dataloader/README.md

 on all keys set in redis if this option is passed.

 The `cacheKeyFn` will default to serialize objects and arrays using [json-stable-stringify](https://github.com/substack/json-stable-stringify) and allow all other values to pass through unchanged.

+`buffer` will pass a Buffer object to the deserialize function rather than a string.
+If not using the ioredis driver this will throw an error at instation.

 ### Caching